otaku-leelu/TOP_recipies/README.md

 edit:
 iam able to write only two recipies, i mean two are enough to think iam good at what TOP taught me till now.

+update1: done some changes.. even though its not working :'-(